The

 Figure 2:

-Schematic of the hum comb filter for removal of 50/60
+Schematics of the hum comb filter for removal of 50/60

-Hz mains
+Hz related mains harmonics.

 Click on the image for a larger version.